nicholas-fong/SRTM-GeoTIFF/README.md

 The more challenging task is perhaps to find out which tile/filename to use for a particular lat/lon location, especially when each data source uses their own file naming convention.
 For personal hobby use, I used to use NASA's ASTER GDEM `GeoTIFF` since the file [naming convention](/library/tilename.py) (with small additional regex manipulations) is almost exactly the same style as the original SRTM .hgt.
 Unfortunately I cannot find GeoTIFF downloads from NASA's ASTER GDEM website.
 For ALOS's 3600x3600 non-overlapping tiles, a modified algorithm [tile_alos.py](/library/tile_alos.py) is needed to parse latitude and longitude to use the correct filename.

 [NASA's ASTER GDEM](https://search.earthdata.nasa.gov/search/) GeoTIFF download seems to be unavailable.
-Alternate source of GeoTIFF is USGS EarthExplorer, which is still available.
+Another source of GeoTIFF is USGS EarthExplorer, which is still available.
 This [primer](/EarthExplorer.md) may be helpful.

 ### Example:
 ```